xuankimtran/docs-1/pages/katalon-studio/new/what-is-new.md

 * qTest - Katalon Studio parity report in HTML is generated for each test execution, helping users quickly check if the integration between test cases of two systems is up-to-date.
 (Turn on this setting in Project/Settings/Plugins/qTest)
 * In the integrated Katalon Studio Test Case, you can view the qTest Test Case version information and check if there is a newer version on the qTest server.
 Open a test case editor, select the Integration tab.
 * Retrieve the latest version and test steps content of the integrated qTest Test Case from qTest Server for multiple selected test cases at once.
 Learn more
-* Update skipped status for qTest test cases
+* Send Skipped test results to qTest Server

 ### Import your web services from SoapUI and WSDL

-In addition to [importing RESTful requests from SoapUI](https://docs.katalon.com/katalon-studio/docs/import-soapui.html) (shipped in 7.6), now you can import **SOAP** test requests from SoapUI as well.
-Also, to make it even more convenient, Katalon Studio supports adding SOAP requests from a WSDL file having no service endpoint.
+In addition to [importing RESTful requests from SoapUI](https://docs.katalon.com/katalon-studio/docs/import-soapui.html) (shipped in 7.6), now you can import SOAP test requests from SoapUI as well.
+Also, to make it even more convenient, Katalon Studio supports adding SOAP requests from a WSDL file having no service endpoint (Right-click on Object Repository > select Import> select one of the supported sources of test requests).

 ### Start Page and Test Explorer